xaviero98-stack/Kubernetes/Project/README.md

 - Trino
 - Traefik

-Let's explain what they do, Iceberg REST is a layer over another Icerberg catalog that exposes the API and let's us communicate with the underlying catalog using the Iceberg API, in my case, I will use a JDBC catalog under the hood, that's why we will use MySQL it will be the database metastore.
+Let's explain what they do, Iceberg REST is a layer over a catalog that uses Iceberg tables, in our case a JDBC catalog in MySQL, and exposes the API allowing us to communicate with the underlying catalog using the Iceberg API.

-Trino is a very popular distributed SQL engine and its purpose consists of being able to run SQL queries over known data lakehouses catalogs such as Nessie or Iceberg REST.
+**Trino** is a very popular **distributed SQL engine** and its purpose consists of being able to run SQL queries over known data lakehouses catalogs such as Nessie or Iceberg REST.
 It also comes with the hability to create views and tables upon the existing data it sees and store them on the same catalogs it is looking at.

 I think its a good idea to clarify how it is different from Spark because, some of their capabilities certainly overlap to some extent.
-The focus of Spark lies on **data transformation** it can transform data with using **SQL statements thanks to spark.sql** but we can also use USF's and overall **underlying python environment to use the programatic capabilities** of such a powerful language like loops to iterate while transforming, it can also **transform semistructured data** as we saw like JSONs.
-On the other hand, Trino is purely SQL-based, and within the scope of what SQL allows, it can transform or create data or views, but it's main purpose is to **unify different data sources under a single SQL-ready environment** and give the **capabilities of a regular relational database** like users, concurrency, TLS encryption, and more.
+The focus of Spark lies on **data transformation** it can transform data using **SQL statements thanks to spark.sql** but we can also use UDF's and the overall **underlying python environment to use the programatic capabilities** of such a powerful language like loops to iterate while transforming, it can also **transform semi-structured data** as we saw like JSONs.
+On the other hand, Trino is purely SQL-based, and within the scope of what this Trino SQL allows, it can transform or create data or views, but it's main purpose is to **unify different data sources under a single SQL-ready environment** and give the **capabilities of a regular relational database** like users, concurrency, TLS encryption, and more.

-**Traefik** is just another service like **nginx** that allows us to use **TLS encryption** for in and outbound traffic for the Kubernetes cluster, it opens us a Load Balancer that will redirect traffic using an Ingress whereby we will access the service from outside the kubernetes cluster.
+**Traefik** is just another service like **nginx** that allows us to use **TLS encryption** for in and outbound traffic for the Kubernetes cluster, it creates us a Load Balancer that will redirect traffic using an Ingress whereby we will access the service from outside the kubernetes cluster.

 # Deploy a relational database to host Iceberg REST metadata